 The fact that an unaccompanied minor has refused to undergo such a medical examination shall not prevent the determining authority from taking a decision on the application for asylum.

-6. The best interests of the child shall be a primary consideration for Member States when implementing the provisions of this Article.
+6. The best interests of the child shall be a primary consideration for Member States when implementing this Article.

 Detention